(I may earn a small commission from the products mentioned in this post.)

 From the age of seven to eighteen I played organized baseball, Little League, Pony league and American Legion in the summers.

-I never had any serious injuries except a broken arm sustained when I fell out of a tree playing tree tag.
+I never had any serious injuries except a broken arm sustained when I fell out of a tree playing tree tag at age 10.

 In high school I played basketball and baseball for four years.